- What is HO-6 condo insurance?

 Look into loss assessment coverage so you can protect yourself in case someone is injured in a common area or the exterior of the building is seriously damaged.
 Loss assessment coverage is especially important if your condo association has a hefty deductible (some plans have $50,000 deductibles) and your complex may have risky items not covered by an HOA policy, such as a pool slide or diving board.

-Finally, it might make sense to add some other coverages, such as:
+Finally, it might make sense to add some optional condo insurance coverage, such as:

 What is the rule of thumb for condo insurance?